 Reduce the watering or fertilization of spider plants.
 As plants with high nitrogen and moisture-induced softness cause mealybugs to overgrow.
 Once you get rid of mealybugs, wash spider plants foliage with leaf shine to prevent it from future infestation.

 There is no specific disease related to spider plants.
 It makes growing and caring for spider plants so easy.
 But sometimes it suffers from fungal leaf and root infections.
 These fungi develop on the plant due to the main two reasons:

 - poor drainage of the excess water from the soil

-You can identify sick spider plant by looking at the tip of the plant which starts getting dry and chips off.
+You can identify a sick spider plant by looking at the tip of the plant which starts getting dry and chips off.
 This is also known as tip burn.
 Be cautious that there may be other reasons for tip burn.

 If you are using tap water then sometimes too much chlorine added in household water or significant mineral presence in the water can make the plant sick.
 As an alternative, you can try to switch over to bottled water and see if it improves the condition of your plant.

 You may also try changing the soil of spider plants by repotting it.
 When repotting, pack soil loose to allow the roots to grow.
-Only use soil mix which is free from weeds, fungus or any kind of infections.
+Only use soil mix which is free from weeds, fungus, or any kind of infections.